Making an herbal infusion is a simple, grounding ritual everyone can enjoy.

 - Once hours have passed, strain the plant material with a sieve or cheesecloth (you can strain all of the liquid into another 1L glass jar for ease and practicality, close the lid)

-- Drink the infusion as is or reheat or immediately refrigerate the leftovers (your infusion must be drunk within 2 days once refrigerated)
+- Drink the infusion as is, or reheat, or immediately refrigerate the leftovers (your infusion must be drunk within 2 days once refrigerated)

 - If your infusion is not drunk within 2 days, use it as a hair rinse or feed this liquid gold to your plants.